Florentine Style Beef Tripe

 • 240 ml water

 1. Finely chop the onion, celery, and carrots.
 In a large casserole, gently heat the olive oil and add the vegetables.
-Cook over medium heat until they are soft, fragrant, and lightly caramelized, allowing the water to evaporate.
+Cook over medium heat until soft, fragrant, and lightly caramelized.

-2. Add the sliced beef tripe to the pan and cook, stirring occasionally, until its natural moisture evaporates and it begins to absorb the flavors of the mirepoix.
-Season with sea salt and cracked black pepper.
+2. Add the sliced, cleaned beef tripe and cook, stirring occasionally, until its natural moisture evaporates and it takes on flavor from the vegetables.

-4. Add the beef broth, water, and beef demi-glace.
-Bring to a gentle boil, then lower the heat, cover, and cook slowly for about 1 hour, maintaining a soft simmer.
+5. Add beef broth, water, and demi-glace.
+Bring to a gentle boil, then lower heat, cover, and cook slowly about 1 hour.

-5. Remove the lid and continue to cook for another 20 minutes to reduce the sauce until it lightly coats the tripe.
-Adjust the seasoning and let the tripe rest for about 15 minutes before serving so the flavors can settle.
+6. Uncover and simmer an additional 20 minutes to reduce the sauce until it coats the tripe.
+Adjust seasoning and rest 15 minutes before serving.

-6. Parmigiano frico basket: Pass the grated Parmigiano Reggiano through a fine sieve for an even texture.
-Heat a non-stick skillet over medium heat and sprinkle an even, thin layer of cheese to form a round.
-Allow it to melt and lightly color, then carefully flip the disk to cook the second side.
+7. Parmigiano frico basket: Sift grated Parmigiano for even texture.
+Heat a non-stick skillet and sprinkle a thin, even round of cheese.
+Let melt and lightly color, then carefully flip.

-7. While still warm and pliable, drape the Parmigiano disk over an upside-down cup or small bowl to shape it into a basket.
-Let it cool completely until crisp.
+8. While warm and pliable, drape the frico over an upside-down cup or small bowl to form a basket.
+Cool until crisp.

-8. To serve, place a warm portion of Florentine tripe inside or next to the Parmigiano frico basket.
-Garnish with chopped parsley or extra cracked pepper, and accompany with toasted bread if you like.
+9. Serve the hot tripe inside or alongside the frico basket.
+Garnish with chopped parsley or extra cracked pepper; toasted bread is optional.

 Nutrition (per serving, estimate)